queue-miscreant/chatango-client/README.md

 Features:
 --------------------------
-* Tab completion
+* (Cyclical) Tab completion
-* Terminal-resize compatible
+* Live terminal resizing
 * Tracking images and links posted (F2)
 * View members of a certain room (F3)
 * Alter formatting sent to the chatango group (F4)
 * Change channel (F5)
 	* Supports white, red, and blue channels (and the apparently forgotten "both" channel)
-* Colorized output
+* Colorized and filtered output
-	* Color text matching a regex
+	* Color text matching a regex or filter messages based on conditions
 * Client commands
 	* Type \`help while the input box is empty to display a list of commands implemented
 * Mouse support